telliott99/MySwift/chapter3.rst

     [Alex, Barry, Chris]
     >

-The use of ``let`` looks a little strange, but here the "constant" designation just means that the length of the array can't be changed, although one *can* still change the values.
+The use of ``let`` looks a little strange (and it is), but here the "constant" designation just means that the length of the array can't be changed, although one *can* still change the values.

 .. sourcecode:: bash